Auriel3003/astro-paper/src/content/blog/blog9.md

 Such was the case for one young man who had been in a relationship with his girlfriend for three months.
 He had gone out of his way to make her happy, even sacrificing his own well-being for her sake.
 But one fateful night, everything changed.

-He and his girlfriend were in Mumbai, and when they reached Vasai, she received a call from her ex-boyfriend offering to pick her up.
+He and his girlfriend were in BOMBAY, and when they reached **_V1_**, she received a call from her ex-boyfriend offering to pick her up.
 The young man thought it was okay, given that it was late at night and dangerous for a girl to travel alone.
 However, his girlfriend refused his help.

-When they arrived at Virar, the young man thought it was his duty to catch the train for her to Palghar.
+When they arrived at **_V2_**, the young man thought it was his duty to catch the train for her to **_P1_**.
 She claimed she was talking to her father, who was in the Railway Police.
 However, he noticed her ex-boyfriend's name on the call display, and after booking her a ticket, he realized that she had been talking to her ex-boyfriend for almost more than five minutes.
 To make matters worse, she then took him to meet her ex-boyfriend.

 The young man was devastated.
 He had trusted his girlfriend, and she had deceived him.
 She had planned to deceive him by acting like a traditional Indian wife, talking to her ex-boyfriend in a tone of respect similar to how she would talk to her father.
 Behind his back, she had called her ex-boyfriend to escort her, even though she had told him she was going alone.
 To make matters worse, she had once told him that her ex-boyfriend would call her whenever he needed personal sexual favors.